jm-merchan/Observability_as_Code_Webinar/eks-cluster/README.md

 There are a couple of diferences in relation to what you can find in that Tutorial:

 1. We were hitting this issue: https://github.com/terraform-aws-modules/terraform-aws-eks/issues/1986 and so we implemented the suggested workaround: https://github.com/terraform-aws-modules/terraform-aws-eks/issues/1986#issuecomment-1112635625
-2. We need to declare the VPC name, AWS Region and define as enviromental variables the AWS credentials:
+2. We need to declare the VPC name and AWS Region as terraform variables and define  the AWS credentials as enviromental variables:

    * AWS_ACCESS_KEY_ID
    * AWS_SECRET_ACCESS_KEY